The 4CP explainer

 $253,800

 That's 5,000 kW times the monthly rate, twelve months running.
 Catching it means being curtailed during the four peak intervals.
-In our backtest that took about 12 flagged days a summer, against 27 for a flag-every-hot-day rule.
+Across our graded summers that took about 21 flagged days a summer against 26 for a flag-every-hot-day rule, catching 15 of the 16 peaks.

 Free.
 Four sends a day, maximum.
 Unsubscribe anytime.